MicrosoftDocs/architecture-center/docs/example-scenario/azure-virtual-desktop/azure-virtual-desktop-multi-region-bcdr-content.md

 :::image type="content" source="images/azure-az-picture.png" alt-text="Diagram that shows Azure zones, datacenters, and geographies." lightbox="images/azure-az-picture.png":::

-Because of the possible combinations of types, replication options, service capabilities, and availability restrictions in some regions, the [Cloud Cache](/fslogix/cloud-cache-resiliency-availability-cncpt) component from [FSLogix](/fslogix/overview) is used instead of specific storage replication mechanisms in this article.
+Because of the possible combinations of types, replication options, service capabilities, and availability restrictions in some regions, the [Cloud Cache](/fslogix/cloud-cache-resiliency-availability-cncpt) component from [FSLogix](/fslogix/overview) is recommended to be used instead of storage-specific replication mechanisms.

 OneDrive isn't considered in this context.
 For more information on redundancy and high-availability, see [SharePoint and OneDrive data resiliency in Microsoft 365](/compliance/assurance/assurance-sharepoint-onedrive-data-resiliency).